Malin Falkenmark: The Blue and Green Water Paradigm

-In a more recent publication, green water has been defined as the soil water held in the unsaturated zone, formed by precipitation and available to plants, while blue water refers to liquid water in rivers, lakes, wetlands and aquifers, which can be withdrawn for irrigation and other human uses.
+In a later publication, green water was defined as the soil water held in the unsaturated zone, formed by precipitation and available to plants, while blue water refers to liquid water in rivers, lakes, wetlands and aquifers, which can be withdrawn for irrigation and other human uses.
 Both resources are important for food production; rainfed agriculture uses green water only, while irrigated agriculture uses both green and blue water.